 Programming Assignment:

-reorder all the tests again because of order of
+Could teach about map function and simplify addToState and addDecl, but might need to reorder all the tests again because of order of variables in State. |

 Optional: